 Concurrent Undergraduate/Graduate Study (CUGS) – LS&A Only

 Early admission to a graduate program serves a useful purpose for the exceptional student who virtually completes an undergraduate program in three or three and one-half years with an outstanding record and who, in the judgement of both graduate and undergraduate faculty is ready to enter a graduate program.
 Evaluation of the quality of students granted early admission must, of course, be based upon several admission criteria including breadth of program, course grades, commitment to the field, degree of motivation, academic ability, and other factors regularly considered by a graduate admissions committee.
 The decision of both faculties will provide the student an opportunity to accelerate progress and to gain more intensive knowledge of a discipline at a pace uniquely appropriate to the individual.
-CUGS students enrolled in both the Undergraduate and Graduate School will be assessed graduate tuition and fees.
+CUGS students enrolled in both the undergraduate and graduate school will pay the higher tuition rate for all credits elected.
 A maximum of fifteen graduate credit hours earned in courses elected in this early admissions program “Concurrent Undergraduate/Graduate Study (CUGS)” could count toward both the bachelor and the graduate degrees.

 The student, in consultation with undergraduate and graduate advisors, develops a program that meets both the requirements for the master’s degree and those for the award of the bachelor’s degree.
 This program must be recorded on the CUGS Election Form in an attempt to avoid any difficulties before the student enrolls in the CUGS program.
 It is expected that the A.B.
 (B.S.) will be awarded within one calendar year after initial enrollment.